tk755/dotfiles/.bin/distro-setup/README.md

 ~/bin/distro-setup/setup-dirs/main.py
 ```

 Dropbox should have been installed in the previous step.
-Run the following command to install the Dropbox daemon, connect your account to it, and start syncing your files:
+Install the Dropbox daemon, connect your account, and start syncing your files with the following command:

 ```
 dropbox start -i